Greylock makes $100 million venture bet on marketplaces

-SAN FRANCISCO (Reuters) - In a big bet on marketplaces, venture capital firm Greylock Partners is promoting former eBay Motors founder Simon Rothman to partner, and dedicating $100 million to the sector.
+SAN FRANCISCO, Aug 29 (Reuters) - In a big bet on marketplaces, venture capital firm Greylock Partners is promoting former eBay Motors founder Simon Rothman to partner, and dedicating $100 million to the sector.

 Marketplaces - companies like auction service eBay, accommodation service Airbnb, and personal-loan service LendingClub - have the potential to create more billion-dollar businesses in the next five years than in the last 20, Rothman said in an interview with Reuters.